libris/librisxl/README.md

 For running a proper instance (e.g. in production), you should use a standalone elasticsearch instance, and deploy a whelk war into a webapp container.

+## Environment Configuration

+The application requires a couple of environment variables to be defined:

+    file.encoding=utf8
+    whelk.config.uri=file:///<path-to-whelks.json>
+    plugin.config.uri=file:///<path-to-plugins.json>
+    elastic.host=<hostname>
+    elastic.cluster=<clustername>
+    info.aduna.platform.appdata.basedir=/<path-to-aduna>

+If you are serving the Web API using Tomcat, you may be able to define these (via JAVA_OPTS), in:

+    $CATALINA_HOME/bin/setenv.sh

 ### Configure standalone elasticsearch

 First set up configuration of it: